aai-institute/nnbench/docs/guides/customization.md

     }
 ```

-To supply context to your benchmarks, you can give a sequence of context providers to `BenchmarkRunner.run()`:
+To supply context to your benchmarks, you can give a sequence of context providers to `nnbench.run()`:

 ```python
 import nnbench